wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 ### Credits
 We would like to thank the following members of the Azure team for their contributions: Dominic Betts, Jason Hogg, Jean Ghanem, Jai Haridas, Jeff Irwin, Vamshidhar Kommineni, Vinay Shah and Serdar Ozler as well as  Tom Hollander from Microsoft DX.

-We would also like to thank the following Microsoft MVP’s for their valuable feedback during review cycles: Igor Papirov and Edward Bakker.
+We would also like to thank the following Microsoft MVP's for their valuable feedback during review cycles: Igor Papirov and Edward Bakker.